bsdimp/freebsd-git-docs/MFC.md

-   `git cherry-pick -x` of each individual commit into a branch and then use `git rebase` to squash the commits down into a single commit, but collecting the `-x` annotations at the end of the merged commit log.
+   `git cherry-pick -x` of each individual commit into a branch and then use `git rebase` to squash the commits down into a single commit, but collecting the `-x` annotations at the end of the landed commit log.

 ### Trim Metadata?

-One area that was not clearly documented with subversion (or even CVS) is how to format metadata in log messages for merge commits.
-Should it include the metadata from the original commit unchanged, or should it be altered to reflect information about the merge commit itself?
+One area that was not clearly documented with subversion (or even CVS) is how to format metadata in log messages for MFC commits.
+Should it include the metadata from the original commit unchanged, or should it be altered to reflect information about the MFC commit itself?

 Historical practice has varied, though some of the variance is by field.
-For example, merges that are relevant to a PR generally include the PR field in the merge so that merge commits are included in the bug tracker's audit trail.
+For example, MFCs that are relevant to a PR generally include the PR field in the MFC so that MFC commits are included in the bug tracker's audit trail.
 Other fields are less clear.
-For example, Phabricator shows the diff of the last commit tagged to a review, so including Phabricator URLs replaces the `main` commit with the merged commits.
+For example, Phabricator shows the diff of the last commit tagged to a review, so including Phabricator URLs replaces the `main` commit with the landed commits.
 The list of reviewers is also not clear.
-If a reviewer has approved a change to `main`, does that mean they have approved the merge commit?
-What it the merge encounters conflicts, or if the commit doesn't conflict but introduces an ABI change?
+If a reviewer has approved a change to `main`, does that mean they have approved the MFC commit?
+Is that true if it's identical code only, or with merely trivial reworkes?
+It's clearly not true for more extensive reworks.
+Even for identical code what if the commit doesn't conflict but introduces an ABI change?
 A reviewer may have ok'd a commit for `main` due to the ABI breakage but may not approve of merging the same commit as-is.
+One will have to use one's best judgement until clear guidelines can be agreed upon.

-For merges regulated by re@, new metadata fields are added, such as the Approved by tag for approved commits.
+For MFCs regulated by re@, new metadata fields are added, such as the Approved by tag for approved commits.
 This new metadata will have to be added via `git commit --amend` or similar after the original commit has been reviewed and approved.
-We may also want to reserve some metadata fields in merge commits such as Phabricator URLs for use by re@ in the future.
+We may also want to reserve some metadata fields in MFC commits such as Phabricator URLs for use by re@ in the future.

 Preserving existing metadata provides a very simple workflow.
 Developers can just use `git cherry-pick -x` without having to edit the log message.

-If instead we choose to adjust metadata in merges, developers will have to edit log messages explicitly via the use of `git cherry-pick --edit` or `git commit --amend`.
+If instead we choose to adjust metadata in MFCs, developers will have to edit log messages explicitly via the use of `git cherry-pick --edit` or `git commit --amend`.
 However, as compared to svn, at least the existing commit message can be pre-populated and metadata fields can be added or removed without having to re-enter the entire commit message.

+The bottom line is that developers will likely need to curate their commit message for MFCs that are non-trivial.

 ## Single commit MFC